 Truly a movie gem, now showing at the Palace Cinemas in Australia, Spain’s memorable Living is Easy with Eyes Closed is an unlikely tale.

-This is a delightful, uplifting, joyous, inspirational deep and thought provoking film, which is based on a true story.
-It is all about a man who achieves what many would see today as being impossible and not even try, let alone back in 60′s Spain… meeting John Lennon
+This is a delightful, uplifting, joyous, inspirational deep and thought provoking film, which is based on a true story about a man who achieves what many would see today as being impossible and not even try, let alone back in 60’s Spain… meeting John Lennon.

 It both captivates and charms, set as it is against the rugged backdrop, the rocky countryside and sun-drenched coastline of southern Spain.

 The action takes place during the period when Spain was ruled over by autocratic dictator Generalissimo Francisco Franco Bahamonde (1892-1975), head of a patriarchal society for nearly four decades (1939-1975).Everywhere else in the western world at the time it was the swinging sixties, when democracy was being tested to its limits by a rock’n roll generation.

 In Spain however, going against the norm was not really advisable.

 People were living out their lives in fear and parents were seeking to retain some sort of control over children in an age when familial societal attitudes involved considerable physical abuse.

 The young adults of the next generational change are striving hard to not only break free of the system, but also wish to establish a future of their own that offers some promise of better things to come.